OpenUpSA/wazimap/docs/config.rst

 ``embed_url``
   The full url, including scheme (but no ending slash) where embeds are hosted.
   This is generally not sude.
 The default is the same as ``url``.

+``na_label``
+  The label to display for stats which have no data available.
+  The default is N/A.